dkurtovic101/chess-puzzles/index.md

 # Chess puzzles

 here you can solve some interesting chess puzzles.
-You are welcome to sen the answer's on my email(it's on the bottom of the page)
+You are welcome to send the answer's on my email(it's on the bottom of the page)

 ## Mate in 2